hui1hui2hui3/generator-gulp-angular-bootstrap/generators/app/templates/gulp/README.md

 ## scripts.js

 Compile your scripts with your JS preprocessor if you have one.
 Run the linter.
 If you use ES6, will also use Browserify to bundle the files.

-## server.js

-Gulp tasks which start a server for development or e2e tests.

 ## styles.js